Draxent/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-Solutions to problems from various online judges like UVa, Codingame, etc.
+Solutions to problems from various online judges like UVa, CodinGame, etc.